DraxFM/DraxPloit-Grabber/README.md

 ## Usage

-1. Create a Discord Server and enter your setting
+1. Create a Discord Server and enter your settings
 2. Go to "Integrations" and click on "Create Webhook"
 3. Set a webhook name and the specified text channel
 4. Copy the Webhook URL (!!!)